p-lnhrt/ddog-homework/problem-1/README.md

 jupyter notebook
 ```

-Once the Notebook Dashboard is opened in your browser, start the notebook *datadog-ds-problem1-plienhart.ipynb*.
+Once the Notebook Dashboard is opened in your browser, start the notebook *datadog-ds-problem1-plienhart.ipynb* using
+the above-built Jupyter kernel.